Scaling the system:

 The COVID-19 pandemic has intensified the attention to the scale at which livestock and other agricultural products are produced and shipped around the world.
 Though the goals of reducing hunger, mitigating the impacts of climate change, and building a fair food system future for all are shared by most people, the appropriate scale at which the food system should function – for example whether nations should increase food self-sufficiency or increase international trade, or if small- or large-scale agriculture is to be preferred, remains deeply contested.

-While there are certainly strong differences in opinion, attention is often focused on the most extreme arguments within the debate, glossing over a broad and rich spectrum of moderate, nuanced and regional views that lie within the parameters of simplistic “localist” vs. “globalist” positions.
+While there are certainly strong differences in opinion, attention is often focused on the most extreme arguments within the debate, glossing over a broad and rich spectrum of moderate, nuanced and regional views that do not always fall into simplistic “localist” vs. “globalist” positions.

 This project aims to take a closer look at the arguments, values and assumptions that underpin debates around globalisation and localisation in the food system, doing so through the involvement of a wide range of food systems stakeholders in a process of interviews, dialogue and discussion.

-We begin by “setting the table” with a series of semi-structured interviews and invited blogposts from a broad range of perspectives (diverse geographies, sectoral backgrounds and academic disciplines) focused on ideas about scale.
+We begin by “setting the table” with a series of semi-structured interviews and invited blogposts from a broad range of perspectives (diverse geographies, sectoral backgrounds and academic disciplines) focused on ideas about spatial, temporal, moral and cultural scale.
 Table will inquire in both background and point of view interviews how each participant understands foundational concepts as well as their perceived research gaps and desired visions.

 Interviews, blogposts, visualisations of scale in the food system, and explainers will be published here on this page, adding a historical, cultural and political context to how we interpret and debate scale.
 Building on the positions explained in the first round of semi-structured interviews and the background information presented on the website, Table will host a series of panel discussions and workshops between those with different visions for the future of the food system.
 These dialogues will also involve “audience” participation and lively online discussions through our website and on social media.